 - Turn on Auto-Lock.
 Since static images are much more likely to cause burn-in, you’ll want to make sure that your screen will turn off when you’re not using the phone.
 To turn on Screen-Lock, go to Settings > Displays & Brightness > Auto-Lock.
 Set your display to turn off after 30 or 60 seconds of inactivity.

-Problem: iPhone X not working in cold temperatures
+Problem: Not working in cold temperatures

-Issue: Green line appearing on screen
+Problem: Green line appearing on screen

 Problem: Crackling speakers at high volume